René Rosero: Managerial career

 After retiring, Rosero worked at his only club Deportivo Pasto as manager of the women's team, before becoming an assistant of the main squad in September 2019.
 On 25 February 2024, he was appointed interim manager of the first team, replacing sacked Jersson González.
 Following the appointment of Gustavo Florentín as Deportivo Pasto manager on 8 April, he returned to the role of assistant manager.

-On 26 September 2025, Rosero was once again appointed as interim manager of Deportivo Pasto's first team, following the resignation of Camilo Ayala.
+On 26 September 2025, Rosero was once again appointed as interim manager of Deportivo Pasto's first team, following the resignation of Camilo Ayala, and returned to his assistant role at the end of the season due to the arrival of Jonathan Risueño.

+On 2 April 2026, Rosero took over as manager of Deportivo Pasto's women's team, replacing Javier Valencia, but on 24 August he was recalled as interim manager of the men's first team following the departure of Jonathan Risueño.
+Five days later the club confirmed him as incumbent manager for the remainder of the season.